Pierre-Louis Bentabole

-Pierre Louis Bentabole (or Bentabolle) was a revolutionary Frenchman, born in Landau Haut Rhin on 4 June 1756 and died in Paris on 22 April 1798.
-As lawyer, he presided practiced in the district of Hagenau and Saverne; he was deputy of the Bas-Rhin to the National Convention on 4 September 1792.
-He voted to execute Louis XVI.
+Pierre Louis Bentabole (or Bentabolle) was a French revolutionary and statesman, born in Landau Haut Rhin on 4 June 1756 and died in Paris on 22 April 1798.
+As a lawyer, he presided and practiced in the districts Hagenau and Saverne; he was appointed as the deputy of the Bas-Rhin to the National Convention on 4 September 1792; he voted to execute Louis XVI during his service.
 On 6 October 1794, he was appointed to the Committee of Public Safety.

 Family

 Bentabole was the son of a military contractor who made his fortune providing food for the military during the Seven Years' War.
 He studied law and was a lawyer in Colmar before the French Revolution.
 On 4 September 1792, he was elected to the National Convention for the Bas-Rhin, by 293 votes out of 386 possible.